shazi7804/terraform-cdk-examples/README.md

-## CDK on Terraform Deploy Multi Cloud samples
+## CDK on Terraform Deploy Multiple Cloud samples

 ## Table of contents